Northern Light (clipper): Later service

-Northern Light made her first transatlantic voyage in 1861, sailing to Le Havre, France, and departed Le Havre bound for New York on December 25, 1861.
+Northern Light made its first transatlantic voyage in 1861, sailing to Le Havre, France, and departed Le Havre bound for New York on December 25, 1861.
 On January 2, 1862, the ship collided with and sank the French brig Nouveau St. Jacques.

-Northern Light was abandoned at sea.
+Northern Light was abandoned at sea and was rescued by two vessels that brought their crew and captains to the British ports of Falmouth and Cowes.